Soulfully Made » Soups/Chilis » Best New England Clam Chowder Recipe

 • Oyster Crackers: Top off each bowl of clam chowder with some oyster crackers and a sprinkle of fresh parsley if desired!

-How To Make The Best Clam Chowder
+How To Make The Best New England Clam Chowder

 Be sure to see the recipe card below for exact ingredients and full recipe instructions!